adyen-examples/adyen-java-react-ecommerce-example/e-commerce-app-blog.md

 paginate Product, CustomerDetails, ProductCategory with pagination
 ```

-The `User` entity is built-in from JHipster and hence we don't have to define it in JDL but we can define relationships to it.
-Here is a UML visualization of the same.
+The `User` entity is built-in from JHipster and hence we don't have to define it in JDL.
+However, we can define its relationships.
+Here is a UML visualization of the same:

 ![Entity model for e-commerce](https://i.imgur.com/p403lEc.png)

 Head over to [JDL Studio](https://start.jhipster.tech/jdl-studio/) if you want to visualize the model and make any changes.

-Now create a new folder and save the above to a file named `app.jdl` inside the folder.
+Next, create a new folder and save the above to a file named `app.jdl` within that folder.

 ## Scaffolding the application

-Now that we have our model in place we can go ahead and scaffold a Java web application using JHipster.
+Now that we have our model in place, we can go ahead and scaffold a Java web application using JHipster.
 First, let's define our application.
-Add the below snippet to the file(`app.jdl`) we created earlier.
+Add the below snippet to the file (`app.jdl`) we created earlier.

 ```groovy
 application {